Yermo/nativescript-mapbox/README.md

 <img src="https://raw.githubusercontent.com/EddyVerbruggen/nativescript-mapbox/master/screenshots/ios-demoapp-slice.png" width="375px" height="196px" />

+> Plugin version 4.2.0 requires iOS 9 or higher.
+Need to target a lower iOS version?
+Use a lower plugin version.

 ## Prerequisites
 You need a Mapbox API access token (they have a 🆓 Starter plan!), so [sign up with Mapbox](https://www.mapbox.com/signup/).
 Once you've registered go to your Account > Apps > New token.
 The 'Default Secret Token' is what you'll need.